pedro-gutierrez/elementaryjs/README.md

 ## Getting started

-Statically serve `index.html`, play with it, and have a look a `app.scm` in order to get acquainted with some of the basic concepts behind Elementary.
+Statically serve `index.html`, play with it from your browser, and have a look at the annotated source in `app.scm` in order to get a feel of some of the basic concepts behind Elementary.